Restoration and Landscape Works at Trinity Green Park

 These works will help stabilise slopes, support healthy plant growth and improve the park’s long‑term environmental resilience.

-The long‑term vision for Trinity Park is to create a space that offers something for everyone, including:
+The long‑term vision for Trinity Green Park is to create a space that offers something for everyone, including:

 • Open grassed areas near the playground for informal play, picnics and community use.